Deformation theory of G_2 conifolds: Applications and open problems

 Specializing Lemma~\ref{mayervietorislemma} to $k=3$ gives

 Notice that the left hand side gives the dimension of the moduli space of deformations of the \emph{smooth, compact} $\G$~manifold $X$.
-Also, by Theorem~\ref{smoothCSthm} and equation~\eqref{imcseq} the first two terms on the right hand side give the dimension of the extension $\breve{\mathcal M}'_{\nu}$ of the reduced moduli space of deformations of the CS $\G$~manifold $M$, \emph{in the cases when Theorem~\ref{smoothCSthm} applies}.
+Also, by Corollary~\ref{smoothCScor} and equation~\eqref{imcseq} the first two terms on the right hand side give the dimension of the reduced moduli space $\breve{\mathcal M}_{\nu}$ of the CS $\G$~manifold $M$, \emph{in the cases when Theorem~\ref{smoothCSthm} applies}.
 In particular, by Corollary~\ref{smoothCSsomeconescor}, this is true if there is one conical singularity whose link is either $\C \PR^3$ or $S^3 \times S^3$.

 Let us consider two particular cases.

 {\em Case 1.} Suppose $b^4(N) = b^3_{\mathrm{cs}}(N) = 1$, $b^3(N) = b^4_{\mathrm{cs}}(N) = 0$, and $b^3(\Sigma) = 0$.
 Further assume that $\Upsilon^4_N (\psn) \neq 0$ in $H^4(\Sigma)$.
 [In particular, these assumptions all hold for the Bryant--Salamon manifolds $\Lambda^2_-(S^4)$ and $\Lambda^2_-(\C \PR^2)$, with links $\Sigma = \C \PR^3$ and $\Sigma = \SUth / T^2$, respectively.]